sjwedlund/Pewlett-Hackard-Analysis/README.md

-# Pewlett-Hackard Analysis
+# Pewlett Hackard Analysis

 ## Overview of The Analysis
-The purpose of this analysis is to help the manager of Pewlett-Hackard prepare for the upcoming "Silver Tsunami" by determining the number of retiring employees at Pewlett-Hackard, and to identify employees who are eligible to participate in a mentorship program.
+The purpose of this analysis is to help the manager of Pewlett Hackard prepare for the upcoming "Silver Tsunami" by determining the number of retiring employees at Pewlett Hackard, and to identify employees who are eligible to participate in a mentorship program.

 ## Results
 In Deliverables 1 & 2, I have created the following tables: